I Built Save the Date, Then Used It on My Own Marriage. Here Is What the AI Found.

 The AI identified what it called "topic hopping" across several of my dates.
 Between certain stretches of conversation, I would cover five or six different subjects without going deep on any of them.
 The AI connected this to energy dips: the moments when both of us seemed to be searching for something that clicked instead of committing to what was already on the table.

+The one-sentence funeral.
 One feedback thread put it perfectly: "She brought up something real about her work situation.
 You said a sentence or two and let it die.
 She had to carry the whole thing."
 This happened multiple times.
 My wife would introduce a topic with genuine emotional weight, I would give a surface-level response, and then the topic would just evaporate.

 The AI also noted that when we did land on a topic that generated real mutual energy, I was often the one to steer away from it too soon.
 In one session, we had a great exchange about a personal family story that had real emotional depth.
 The AI identified it as the strongest moment of connection in the entire date.
 But instead of staying there, I moved on to something lighter.
 The pattern is clear: I am more comfortable with breadth than depth.